Water Polo Player Positions

 In water polo, there are certain positions that correlate to specific spots on offense or defense.
 Like other sports, these positions are indicated by both names and numbers for quicker recall.
-All 12 non-goalkeeping players swim from one end of the pool to the other when possession of the ball changes teams.
+All six non-goalkeeping players for each team swim from one end of the pool to the other when possession of the ball changes teams.
 The one position that rarely moves is the goalkeeper.

-Offenses are usually set up in a semicircle around the strike zone with one player (the center forward) in the center, positioned right in front of the opposing team's goalkeeper.
+Offenses are usually set up in a semicircle around the strike zone, with one player (the center forward) in the center, positioned right in front of the opposing team’s goalkeeper.
 The perimeter players on the outside of the strike zone feed the ball into the center forward.
-This formation gives the offense multiple angles to shoot at the cage (goal) from while also disrupting the defense with the center forward.
+This formation gives the offense multiple angles to shoot at the cage (goal) while also disrupting the defense with the center forward.

-As in other sports, there are different defensive approaches that can be taken, with some teams playing man to man defense and others opting for more of a zonal or hybrid defense.
-Common to all defenses is the sentiment of getting in the lanes, or directly in between the shooters and the goal.
+As in other sports, there are different defensive approaches that can be taken, with some teams playing man-to-man defense and others opting for more of a zone or hybrid defense.
+Common to all defenses is the sentiment of getting in the lanes or directly in between the shooters and the goal.
 However, different defensive schemes may require defenders to switch around their positions.

 Here are the basic water polo player positions: